 Nature Through Art

 Students study landscapes, still lifes and sculpture to discover how artists represent natural forms.
-Guides discuss compositional structures - foreground, middle ground, background - and students learn that art is a vehicle for expressing personal views of nature.
+Docents discuss compositional structures - foreground, middle ground, background - and students learn that art is a vehicle for expressing personal views of nature.

 Seeing Shapes and Colors